Angrivarii: Location

-In his Germania Tacitus described the Angrivarii and their western neighbours the Chamavi living closer to the Rhine than "the Dulgubini and Chasuarii, and other tribes not equally famous" and east of the Frisii who lived towards the Rhine river which was the official border of the Roman Empire.
-The Chasuarii probably lived near the Hase river and the Ampsivarii who lived on the Ems river, and the Dulgubini probably towards the Elbe.
-North of all these peoples lived the Chauci, whose territory stretched to the North Sea coast.
+In his Germania Tacitus described the Angrivarii and their western neighbours the Chamavi living east of the Frisii who lived towards the Rhine river which was the official border of the Roman Empire, and behind them, further from the Romans, were "the Dulgubini and Chasuarii, and other tribes not equally famous".
+The Chasuarii probably lived near the Hase river, north of them, and the Dulgubini probably lived further east towards the Elbe.
+North of all these peoples lived the Chauci, living along the North Sea coast in what is now Germany.

-Among the more detailed mentions of the Angrivarii which Tacitus makes in his Annals, he describes them also as neighbours to the powerful Cherusci people, of Arminius.
+Among the more detailed mentions of the Angrivarii which Tacitus makes in his Annals, he describes them also as neighbours to the powerful Cherusci people, of Arminius, who apparently lived east of them.
 They had built a dike to mark the boundary and this was west of the Weser.

-Tacitus also notes in his Germania that together with the Chamavi, the Angrivarii had invaded the lands formerly held by the Bructeri to their southwest, the Bructeri having been expelled and utterly destroyed by an alliance of neighboring peoples....
+Tacitus also notes in his Germania that together with the Chamavi, the Angrivarii had invaded the lands formerly held by the Bructeri to their south, the Bructeri having been expelled and utterly destroyed by an alliance of neighboring peoples....
 The Bructeri had lived near the Ems and Lippe rivers, between the Rhine and Weser.
 This occurred after the battle of the Teutoburg Forest.

+Nevertheless, in the second century AD the geographer Ptolemy reported the Bructeri still living in the same approximate area, with a lesser Bructeri group living near the mouth of the Rhine near the Frisii, and a larger group just south of the coastal Chauci who lived between the Ems and Weser rivers.
+He places the Chamavi (Chamai) south of these Bructeri.
+He reports the Angrivarii east of the Weser river, just south of the "greater" Chauci who lived on the coast between Weser and Elbe.
+South of the Angrivarii he positions the Langobardi, and then the Dulgubnii.
+Unfortunately, Ptolemy's positioning of these peoples is confused in various places.